 While this practice may save insurance companies money, you can see how it can be terribly unfair to individuals and businesses who believed they had insurance—and, in fact, have paid for coverage—only to have their claims denied.
 This is even more troublesome when you take into account that these same individuals may have been able to secure coverage from an insurance company who did proper underwriting from the start.

 Are You in a Post-Claim Underwriting Situation?

-If you have been denied coverage or had your coverage rescinded or cancelled, and you think you might your insurance company might be engaging in post-claim underwriting, you should get in touch with an experienced insurance law attorney immediately.
+If you have been denied coverage or had your coverage rescinded or cancelled, and you think your insurance company might be engaging in post-claim underwriting, you should get in touch with an experienced insurance law attorney immediately.